-Monday, September 10, 2018 • 3:00 PM Eastern Daylight Time (19:00 GMT)
+Wednesday, September 9, 2020 • 3:00 PM Eastern Daylight Time (19:00 GMT)

 The Conference Pre-Publication Policy: As the premier global forum for the debut of technical innovations in integrated circuits and systems, ISSCC cannot accept papers whose key innovative ideas and results have already been disclosed to the public.
 To assess the novelty of a paper, the program committee evaluates its content against all background or baseline information that was pre-published by the authors.
 Disclosures considered as pre-publication include: (1) Publicly available data in articles, manuals, data sheets, trade journals, application notes, other conferences, and press releases, which contain substantial technical information such as schematics, principles of operation, architectures, and algorithms.
 (2) Some previously publicly copyrighted material, such as in an IEEE publication.
 (3) Material submitted for which publication decision is still pending.
 (4) Material accepted for publication elsewhere.
 (5) Material available on a public website at any time up to the first day of the next ISSCC.
-Disclosures not considered pre-publication include: (1) Some situations in which a product has entered production, has been sampled, and/or has appeared in a publication under restricted conditions, with no technical description, as noted below.
-(2) Preliminary data sheet(s)/product announcement(s) and die photos without technical details.
-(3) Presentation at a limited-attendance workshop with no proceedings, nor press coverage, and no public online access (such as, a presentation to research sponsors).
-(4) Information provided under NDA to customers, partners, or other parties.
-(5) Final signed versions of Master’s and PhD theses available in open access repositories (libraries), either printed or online.
-(But, a thesis published for profit is considered prepublication.)
-(6) Published patents and patent applications.
+Disclosures not considered pre-publication include: (1) Electronic copies of articles posted by authors on publicly accessible websites or preprint servers such as arXiv.org.
+IEEE policy regarding sharing and posting of articles is described in the IEEE Author Center.
+(2) Preliminary datasheets or a product announcement with no technical details.
+(3) Presentation at a limited-attendance workshop with no proceedings.
+A key element here involves the ability to find any handouts via electronic means or in a printed catalog.
+For example, if handouts are available to attendees of a workshop, but are not subsequently downloadable or orderable, this is acceptable.
+(4) Information from an advance program or information from IEEE-sponsored press meetings after publication or formal press release.
+(5) Information provided under non-disclosure agreements (NDA) to customers, partners, or other parties, (6) Final, signed versions of Master’s or Ph.D. theses available in open repositories, either printed or online.
+A thesis published for profit is an exception, and is considered prepublication.
+(7) Published patents and patent applications.
 Authors must disclose all material that may fall into the pre-publication category as part of the submission process.